algorandfoundation/algokit-avm-vscode-debugger/README.md

 ---

-It is built on top of the official [AVM Debug Adapter](https://github.com/algorand/avm-debugger) provided by [Algorand Technologies](https://www.algorand.com/).
+The core functionality is built on top of the [AVM Debug Adapter](https://github.com/algorand/avm-debugger).
 Additionally, a set of companion utilities are provided in the [TypeScript](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/debugging.md) and [Python](https://github.com/algorandfoundation/algokit-utils-py/blob/main/docs/source/capabilities/debugging.md) versions of `algokit-utils`, making it easier for developers to set up the required prerequisites and run the debugger.

 > To skip straight to the list of features, go to [Features](#features).